glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 ---
 **DO NOT PUBLISH: WORK IN PROGRESS**

-On Friday 22nd November 2019 we were pleased to announce our version first binary release, Glimpse Image Editor 0.1.0.
+On Friday 22nd November 2019 we were pleased to announce our first binary release, Glimpse Image Editor 0.1.0.
 You can try it out for yourself on [our downloads page](/downloads/).

 We are also pleased to announced that on Friday 29th November 2019 we released a new "signed" installer for the Windows platform.
 The previous "unsigned" version is still provided for troubleshooting purposes.